-Downtown Pueblo and its surrounding vicinity remain the locations for many large Pueblo employers.
+Downtown Pueblo and its surrounding vicinity remains the location for many large Pueblo employers.
 Retail activity tends to be concentrated on Pueblo's north side.
 The Pueblo Memorial Airport Industrial Park shows a concentration of large manufacturing, warehousing, and other employers, including Trane Co., the Target Distribution Warehouse, Innotrac Corp., UTC Aerospace, Atlas Pacific Engineering, and other public and private sector employers.
-As is illustrated in Figure 10, most major employers are within 1⁄2 mile of existing fixed-route transit except those in Pueblo West and the Airport Industrial Park.
+As is illustrated in Figure 10, most major employers are within 1⁄2 mile of existing fixed route transit except those in Pueblo West and the Airport Industrial Park.
 Employment continues to be concentrated in the downtown area and the northern portion of the City of Pueblo adjacent to the intersection of I-25 with U.S. Highway 50.

-In February 2011, the Greyhound Lines, Inc., the largest provider of intercity bus transportation in North America, relocated its operations for Pueblo, Colorado, to the Pueblo Transit Center, 123 Court Street.
-The Greyhound ticket office is open 6:30 am to 3:00 pm, Monday through Saturday.
+In February, 2011, the Greyhound Lines, Inc., the largest provider of intercity bus transportation in North America, relocated its operations for Pueblo, Colorado to the Pueblo Transit Center, 123 Court Street.
+The Greyhound ticket office is open 7:30am to 3:30 pm, Monday through Saturday.
 Greyhound serves Pueblo with at least 12 daily stops.
 Since 2011, Pueblo Transit has also become the ticket agent for Americanos (an interstate provider), Prestige (serving Wichita, Kansas to Pueblo) and Chaffee Shuttle (serving Gunnison, Colorado to Pueblo).
 The full-service operation allows for passengers to purchase tickets to some of the area's most popular destinations, including Colorado Springs and Denver.
 In addition, this location offers affordable package shipping and receiving services through Greyhound Package Express.

-Figure 9: Employment Densities - Employees per Acre by TAZ in 2020
+Figure 9: Employment Densities - Employees per Acre in 2010

-Figure 10: Major Employment Areas Within 1/4 Mile of Fixed-route Transit Service
+Figure 10: Major Employment Areas Within 1/4 Mile of Fixed Route Transit Service